Research

 Once you have found possible sources, they must be screened for validity and appropriateness.
 If you are researching a topic such as stem cell research where there are new studies being published regularly, a book published even five years ago is probably not appropriate.
 Newspapers, magazines, and scholarly journals are better sources for the most recent information.

 The background of the author is an appropriate way to screen for validity.
-Information about treatment for diseases from a physician may be more valid that information from a person without a medical background.
+Information about treatment for diseases from a physician may be more valid than information from a person without a medical background.
 Association with an organization is also a tool for evaluating validity.
-Whether or not a publication is peer reviewed is critical.
-Scholarly journals, for example, are usually peer reviewed which means that specialists in the field have reviewed the articles for validity and significance before publishing.
+Whether or not a publication is peer-reviewed is critical.
+Scholarly journals, for example, are usually peer-reviewed which means that specialists in the field have reviewed the articles for validity and significance before publishing.

 Increasingly, the entire contents of libraries are online.
 This can be particularly helpful even if your ultimate goal is to use the print version since you can do an online content keyword search to see if the book contains information on your question.